-New York City hosts a number of significant music festivals each year, with genres ranging from electronic dance music to jazz to indie rock and more.
-Here are some of the notable music festivals in NYC:
+New York City is known for hosting music festivals annually featuring a diverse range of genres such, as electronic dance music, jazz, indie rock, and more.
+Below are some of the standout music festivals held in NYC:

 - Governors Ball Music Festival: This multi-day event happens annually on Randall’s Island.
 It features a diverse lineup of artists across pop, rock, hip-hop, electronic, and more.